twschan/CI_MS1_Tessa_Chan/README.md

 #### Site Owner Goals
 10. As a site owner, I want users to see projects that showcase skills and growth.
 11. As a site owner, I want to connect to potential jobs and projects.
-12. As a site owner, I want to be able to contact the site owner easily for hire opportunities, collabrations and networking.
+12. As a site owner, I want users to be able to contact the site owner easily for hire opportunities, collabrations and networking.

 ### User Requirements and Expectations